kakserpom/php-sqlx-rs/README.md

 database access with additional SQL syntax.
 It's built using the [ext-php-rs](https://github.com/davidcole1340/ext-php-rs) crate.

+As of this moment only Postgres and MySQL are supported.

 The project's goals are centered on providing a **secure** and **ergonomic** way to interact with SQL-based DBM systems without any compromise on performance.
 The author's not big on PHP, but as a security researcher he understood the necessity of modernizing the toolkit of the great many PHP developers.
 The idea came up, and bish bash bosh, a couple of